wonderfloyd/Consenz_Requierments/pages_specifications.md

 (each section suggestion relates to a specific topic in the document discussion)
 ## 1.2 <a id="site-language">Site Language (Internationalization)</a>
 - The current pages are coded with <b>Hebrew</b> labels hard-coded (very bad) in the vue html files
-- The labels of the new pages should come from an app-dictionary key-value file, so it would be possible to support bot English and Hebrew languages
+- The labels of the new pages should come from an app-dictionary key-value file, so it would be possible to support both English and Hebrew languages.
+- The freelancer need to create only the English dictionary file that is used by the new pages.
+- In the review step of each milestone, we may change the dictionary texts<br>
+and add the Hebrew dictionary file based on the english dictionary, in order to check how it looks.<br>
+- it should be easy to configure the application to work with any dictionary.

 ## 1.3 <a id="design-and-visual">Design and Visual</a>
 - The specifications and page mock-ups do not go into design details but only define the logics and general looks of the pages.
 - The freelancer has the flexability to design the pages as he sees fit, following the specification's technical requirements.
+## 1.4 <a id="admin-edited-text">Admin Edited Text</a>
+- some of the elements take their text from data fields that the Admin edits. (like [Welcome Text](#welcome-text))
+- There is No need to support Admin API for updating admin data.<br>
+Just edit the json mock data and start the application with the mock data containing any needed fields.
 # 2. <a id="pages-descriptions">Pages</a>
 ## 2.1. <a id="entering-page-view">Entering Page View</a>
 The goal of the page is to introduce the user to document (see [Document](./project_overview.md/#document_definition) definition) discussion process,<br>
 Explain the document issues and encourage her to sign up and participate.
 ### 2.1.1.
 Specification
 #### 2.1.1.2. __Page Topics__
-- Welcome Text - Static text, Edited by Admin user, represents overview.
+- <a id="welcome-text">Welcome Text</a> - Static text, Edited by Admin user, represents overview.
 May include discussion preview
 - Proceed to choose Topic Clickable (Button, Link, ect.)
   - action: The user clicks on this element and the page view shifts to [Choose Topics Page View](#choose-topics-page-view)
 - [_User Menu_](#user-menu)